Stakeholders love numbers; quantitative data is straightforward and easy to understand.

 Here are a few data visualization tools to help you draw better conclusions from your customer interviews:

 🗺️ Want to explore more tools for UX research?
-Look up almost any UX research tool you can imagine in the 2022 User Interviews Tools Map.
+See our UX Research Tools Map.

 Start interviewing your customers today